melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ### California Department of Fish and Wildlife CPFV Survey

-The CDFW conducted a fishery-independent survey in the Southern California Bight from 1976-1989 aboard research vessels.
-The purpose of the survey was to capture *Sebastes* species and determine composition (species, size and age) of fish and to estimate size at maturity.
+The CDFW conducted fishery-independent surveys in the Southern California Bight from 1976-1979 aboard research vessels.
+The purpose of the surveys was to capture *Sebastes* species and determine composition (species, size and age) of fish and to estimate size at maturity.
 The whereabouts of the majority of the data from these cruises is unknown.
 Bottom trawling in nearshore waters for juvenile rockfish was conducted, but those data are unavailable.
 This collection of survey data is also referred to as the "green binder" survey, as the data were discovered in green binders.
-The SWFSC keypunched the available data and also houses some unknown fraction of the otolith collection from this study.
+The SWFSC keypunched the available data and also houses some of the otoliths collected during this study.
 It may be possible in the future to recover additional data from available cruise reports.

 **Available Data**

 *Age and Length Data.*
-A total of 389 vermilion otoliths that were matched to available data from 1976-1977 and contained information on sex were aged for the assessment.
+A total of 389 vermilion otoliths that were matched to available data (including sex, when available) from 1976-1977 and contained information on sex were aged for the assessment.
 A total of 1,442 lengths spanning 1976-1979 were also included (Figure
 \@ref(fig:len-data-CDFW-RESEARCH)).